About Architecture Course

 Planning under architecture refers to incorporating the requirements of the inhabitants and accordingly ideating the construction specifications.
 Architectural planners need to ideate plans for various building projects and document all the graphic or written descriptions.
 Therefore, students opting for planning (as a subject of study) are prepared for developing functional, sustainable, and innovative architectural plans.

-After pursuing a degree in architecture discipline the students can choose from a mixed bag of career options and some of them are mentioned in the table below.
+After pursuing architecture courses in India, students can choose from a mixed bag of career options and some of them are mentioned in the table below.

-2) What is the difference between a B.Arch and an M.Arch?
+2. What is the difference between a Bachelor of Architecture and a Master of Architecture course?

 B. Arch or Bachelors of Architecture is a 5-year graduation degree whereas M.Arch or Master’s of Architecture is a 2-year master’s degree.

-3) If I am not sure about pursuing an architecture course, what advice would you give?
+3. If I am not sure about pursuing an architecture degree, what advice would you give?